allnightlight/ConditionalWassersteinAutoencoderPoweredBySinkhornDistance/casestudies/doc.md

 # 3-2.
 Case study #2:

-We move on the next case study to see another type of topological mismatch: the one distributes on the twisted surface in the three dimensional space, while the distribution of the other, not twisted.
+We move on to the next case study to see another type of topological mismatch: the one distributes on the twisted surface in the three dimensional space, while the distribution of the other, not twisted.
 It's impossible that the autoencoders consilliate this difference